Flight-Log/Flight-log-ui/README.md

 ## Wins/Challenges:
 Wins: Learning React Native while using the Xcode simulator to view the DOM.
+Successfully deployed the web version of our React Native app.
+Problem solved and collaborated well in a full stack team.

-Challenges: Deploying using vercel.
+Challenges: Deploying using Vercel.
 Testing End to End with Cypress.
+Implementing CI with CircleCI and Cypress proved to be a bit of a challenge.

 ## Future Addition:

 Login ability to have more than one user.
-More in depth details the user can input about each flight.
+More in-depth details the user can input about each flight.
+Include weather updates for the day.